Ircama/ELM327-emulator/README.md

 emulator.answer = {}
 ```

 The dictionary can be used to build a workflow.

-The front-end can be controlled by an external piped automator.
+The front-end can also be controlled by an external piped automator.